zoutepopcorn/ttn_tools/README.md

 # open the html file
 Fill in your cloudmqtt user and password in the webinterface.
+Or use https://hoeks.ma/ws.html

 Receive your packages :)

 # Note
 Please know that the html files saves your cloudmqtt password in localstorage.
 Think about it if you want a secure app...

+# ...
+There are some other free iot tools, to store messages also.
+Please let me know.